Archimetrix/ZenR-NewTab/README.md

 <br/>

-> ZenR replaces Firefox's default new tab with a beautiful, glass-morphic bookmark manager.
+> ZenR replaces your browser's default new tab with a beautiful, glass-morphic bookmark manager.
 Organize your links across pages and boards, personalize every visual detail, and set live video or image wallpapers — all without leaving the tab.
+Works on Firefox, Chrome, Edge, Opera, Brave, Vivaldi, and all Chromium-based browsers.

 <br/>

+---

+## 🎬 See it in Action

+<video src="https://raw.githubusercontent.com/Archimetrix/ZenR-NewTab/main/intro.mp4" autoplay muted loop playsinline width="100%"></video>

+> *If the video doesn't play above, [click here to watch it](https://raw.githubusercontent.com/Archimetrix/ZenR-NewTab/main/intro.mp4)*

 ---